 Adults with spinal curves have far more options for scoliosis pain management than many realize.

-In fact, the most effective treatment plans tackle the problem from multiple angles.
+In fact, the most effective treatment plans tackle the problem from multiple angles — one that combines a variety of approaches for maximum effect.

 Our doctors recommend the following ScoliSMART treatments for adults with scoliosis pain: